Ouphix/synchro-psychotherapies/steps.md

 The Incant study aimed to evaluate the efficacy of [Multi Dimensional Family Therapy](http://www.mdft.org/) (MDFT) a familial therapy with other treatments Treatments As Usual (TAU).
 Videos were recorded to check if the therapist was applying the psychotherapy that was assigned to each family.

 The MDFT is based on several general principles likes topics that needs to be addressed, attitude of the therapist.

+Cannabis dependence psychotherapy is a important because cannabis is the most used illicit drug worldwide (Danovitch & Gorelick, 2012).
+Cannabis dependence is defined by DMS V by:" A. A problematic pattern of cannabis use leading to clinically significant impairment or distress, as manifested by at least two of the following, occurring within a 12-month period:	1.
+Cannabis is often taken in larger amounts or over a longer period than was intended.
+2. There is a persistent desire or unsuccessful efforts to cut down or control cannabis use.
+3. A great deal of time is spent in activities necessary to obtain cannabis, use cannabis, or recover from its effects.
+4. Craving, or a strong desire or urge to use cannabis.
+5. Recurrent cannabis use resulting in a failure to fulfill major role obligations at work, school, or home.
+6. Continued cannabis use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of cannabis.
+7. Important social, occupational, or recreational activities are given up or reduced be cause of cannabis use.
+8. Recurrent cannabis use in situations in which it is physically hazardous.
+9. Cannabis use is continued despite knowledge of having a persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by cannabis.
+10. Tolerance, as defined by either of the following:		a.
+A need for markedly increased amounts of cannabis to achieve intoxication or desired effect.		b.
+Markedly diminished effect with continued use of the same amount of cannabis.
+11. Withdrawal, as manifested by either of the following:		a.
+The characteristic withdrawal syndrome for cannabis (refer to Criteria A and B of the criteria set for cannabis withdrawal, pp. 517-518).		b.
+Cannabis (or a closely related substance) is taken to relieve or avoid withdrawal symptoms.[...]
+Specify current severity:	305.20 (F12.10) Mild: Presence of 2-3 symptoms.
+304.30 (F12.20) Moderate: Presence of 4-5 symptoms.
+304.30 (F12.20) Severe: Presence of 6 or more symptoms."(American Psychiatric Association, 2013)There are several researches for pharmacological intervention (agonist substitution, antagonist and modulation of other neurotransmitters pathways) but none approved nor recommended.
+Psychotherapy is the better treatment accessible in 2016.
+There are evidences for some of them: -	Motivational Enhancement Therapy (MET or Motivational interviewing MI) and Cognitive and Behavioural Therapies (CBT) in which I am trained -	Contingency Management (giving positive reinforcement to support change)-	Familial and systems interventions, in which Multidimensional family therapy (MDFT) which is very comprehensive.
+A 224 adolescent randomized trial showed that MDFT was more effective than CBT (Liddle, Dakof, Turner, Henderson, & Greenbaum, 2008) but a big study Cannabis Youth Treatment didn't.
+INCANT study is an international study evaluating its efficacy(Danovitch & Gorelick, 2012).-	In a Cochrane review, (Denis, Lavie, Fatseas, & Auriacombe, 2006) found 39 studies considered eligible and selected only 6 quality studies with enough quality on psychotherapeutic intervention for cannabis abuse and/or dependence in outpatient settings.
+Pooled together, these six studies represent 1297 patients.
+They confirmed the efficacy quality of CBT and MET.
+Contingency Management can be combined with these therapies.
+Systemic and familial therapies studies weren't selected in this analysis.
+C.	INCANT Study in France"There were two sub‐sites in France, the main one being Centre Emergence in downtown Paris.
+Centre Emergence is allied with the Department of Psychiatry of Paris‐Sud University.
+Adolescents living in Paris itself differ from adolescents living in the suburbs, in terms of higher social‐economic background and smaller prevalence of ethnic minorities for instance.
+To increase the practical relevance of INCANT results, two suburban sites were selected as well, viz.
+CEDAT (Conseils Aide et Action contre le Toximanie) in Mantes la Jolie and St Germain en Laye, respectively.
+Centre Emergence and CEDAT are both specialized in addiction care, initially for adults and since 2003 also for adolescents.
+They are part of CSAPA = Centre de Soins, d’Accueil et de Prévention en Addictologie.
+MDFT treatment staff was combined across sub‐sites into one team.
+The MDFT team and the group of control treatment therapists were composed of psychiatrists and psychologists.
+The French site is not for profit.
+Treatments are being reimbursed from public (insurance) funds, through Institut Mutualiste Montsouris (Centre Emergence) and through alliance with Centre Hospitalier de Versailles (CEDAT). " REPORT ON THE INCANT STUDYPilot studyPre-resgistrationRandomised COntrolMulticentricIntent to treatStratifications

+cannabis
+different kinds of treatment
+MI,
+Tokens economy

 ### Material and methods
 #### Study protocol